 Preparing graduates to become the profession's next generation of leaders in counselor education, supervision, scholarship and advanced counseling practice.

 The counselor education program at USD is as comprehensive as it is balanced.
 This is a growing field and professional counselors are being hired at high rates.
-Master's students can choose to specialize in Counseling or Clinical Mental Health Counseling.
+Master's students can choose to specialize in School Counseling or Clinical Mental Health Counseling.
 Our schedule of late afternoon and evening classes allow for full- or part-time enrollment.

 NOTE: The M.A. and Ph.D programs are accredited by the Council for Accreditation of Counseling and Related Programs (CACREP, 2009).
 The Ed.S. degree is not a CACREP accredited program.